-SIOUX FALLS, S.D. — A partnership with Sanford Health, Harvard Medical School and Brigham and Women’s Hospital will help determine best practices for using genetic screening to improve population health.
+SIOUX FALLS, S.D. — A partnership with Sanford Health, Harvard Medical School and Brigham and Women’s Hospital will help determine best practices for using a genetic screening study to improve population health.

-The Imagenetics program at Sanford Health offers expanded genetic screening and counseling through primary care clinics, using a simple blood draw and the Sanford Chip, a $49 test that examines patients’ DNA.
-Physicians use this information to more accurately prescribe medications and to identify genetic risk factors and tailor a care plan to address them.
+The Imagenetics program at Sanford Health offers expanded genetic screening and counseling through primary care clinics.
+The process uses a simple blood draw and the Sanford Chip, a $49 test that examines DNA.
+Physicians use this information to more accurately prescribe medications.
+It also helps identify genetic risk factors and tailor a care plan to address them.

 “It’s exciting for a research organization and a clinical organization to partner in this way,” said Cassie Hajek, M.D., a clinical geneticist and physician chair with Sanford Imagenetics.
 “The experience that the Harvard research team brings will help us better understand the data we’re gathering and what it means for not only our patient population but others as well.”

-Experts in genomic medicine from Harvard Medical School and Brigham and Women’s Hospital will help guide Sanford Health researchers in using and interpreting data collected through the test.
-Patients can consent to participate in the study when they sign up for the Sanford Chip.
+Experts in genomic medicine from Harvard Medical School and Brigham and Women’s Hospital will help guide Sanford Health researchers.
+Patients can consent to participate in the screening study when they sign up for the Sanford Chip.
 Patients who already have had the test will be contacted separately for consent.

 About the collaboration

-The research collaboration examines a variety of research questions, including how prepared providers are to deliver results to patients, how results affect their prescribing patterns and patient compliance, the health and economic effects of the results and how results affect family members of patients.
+The collaboration examines research questions, including how providers deliver results, how results affect prescribing patterns and patient compliance.
+Also being considered are the health and economic effects of the results, and how results affect family members.